Enteee/duckpond.ch/_posts/2020-10-19-count-beta-release.md

 ---

 During COVID-19 times it is vital that we don't gather in big groups.
-That puts the burden of tacking people in enclosed spaces onto the ones in charge.
+That puts the burden of tracking people in enclosed spaces onto the ones in charge.
 Counting is a lot of work with not much reward.

 With [Count][count-github] I am beta Beta-releasing an app which wants to change